Swimming Pool Remarcite Done Right

 Discoloration – In time, the chemical makeup of pool water along with water pressure can lead to these unattractive stains forming on the sides and bottom.

 Etching – Etching occurs when pool water contains a high level of acid, causing plaster to become rough and disintegrate in shallow patches.
-There appearance somewhat resembles bodies of water on a textured globe.
+Their appearance somewhat resembles bodies of water on a textured globe.
 A pool’s color may also diminish and turn to a beige tint in this situation.

 Scales – These unsightly patches develop when your pool’s water has a high mineral content and are caused by the resulting chemical reactions.